 The obscene profits on bottled water are only realised when a comparison is made.
 For instance, if the negligible cost of the PET bottle and filtering is not taken into account, Mount Franklin water at around $2.50 for 600mL from a food bar is a massive 2000 TIMES more expensive than the same quantity of metered tap water.
 In other words, it costs the bottled water companies almost nothing to manufacture their product, but they sell it for the same or higher price than soft drinks, beer, wine and other beverages.
 Virtually all of their massive profits go into advertising and marketing to con the public into buying bottled water for ludicrously inflated prices.

 But if you really want to experience a gigantic rip-off, then go to a restaurant and order bottled water.
 Many clubs and restaurants change $3.00 or more for a 300mL bottle of water, which equates to a whopping $10 PER LITRE.
 In fact in Sydney, the Norwegian bottled water Voss has been selling for a ludicrous $15 PER LITRE - 10 times the price of petrol.

 There is a company in Sydney called Nature's Best Water.
 This company has advertised a service where business can have their own brand names and logos on bottled water for the price of 25 cents per bottle and sell those bottles for $2.
-So this immediately proves that a company can sell bottles of water for 25 cents each and that includes custom printing of labels and delivery.
+So this immediately proves that a company can sell bottles of water at a profit for 25 cents each and that includes custom printing of labels and delivery.
 The design of their bottles is very similar, if not identical, to a couple of other well-known brands of bottled water.
 The thing to remember is that all these bottles just contain water.